rdeville/dotfiles-direnv/docs/references/modules/custom_cmd.md

  **Returns**

- - 1 if required variables are not set or if database can not be unlocked
+ - 1 if a command failed
  - 0 if everything is right and database can be unlocked

 ## deactivate_export_var()